ErPournima56/Fix-It-Fast-Embedded-Debugging-Tips/Debugging-PCB-Issues/Soldering-Check.md

 💡 **Pro Tip:** If unsure, test **continuity and resistance** across suspicious points!

+⚠️ Warning:
-⚠️ Warning: Never short any links or PTH points without referring to the schematic, as this can cause unintended circuit failures.
+* Never short any links or PTH points without referring to the schematic, as this can cause unintended circuit failures.
+* Never short VCC and GND directly – This can damage your components or power supply.
+* When adding connectors to your PCB, double-check that power and ground pins are not accidentally bridged.